Elvis Presley: 1935–1953: Early years

 During his junior year, Presley began to stand out among his classmates, largely because of his appearance: he grew his sideburns and styled his hair.
 He would head down to Beale Street, the heart of Memphis' thriving blues scene, and admire the wild, flashy clothes at Lansky Brothers.
 By his senior year, he was wearing those clothes.
-He competed in Humes' Annual "Minstrel" Show in 1953, singing and playing "Till I Waltz Again with You", a recent hit for Teresa Brewer.
+He competed in Humes' Annual "Minstrel" Show in 1953, singing and playing "Till I Waltz Again with You", a song by Teresa Brewer.
 Presley recalled that the performance did much for his reputation: I wasn't popular in school ...
 I failed music—only thing I ever failed.
 And then they entered me in this talent show ... when I came onstage, I heard people kind of rumbling and whispering and so forth, 'cause nobody knew I even sang.
 It was amazing how popular I became in school after that.

 Presley, who could not read music, played by ear and frequented record stores that provided jukeboxes and listening booths.
 He knew all of Hank Snow's songs, and he loved records by other country singers such as Roy Acuff, Ernest Tubb, Ted Daffan, Jimmie Rodgers, Jimmie Davis, and Bob Wills.
 The Southern gospel singer Jake Hess, one of his favorite performers, was a significant influence on his ballad-singing style.
 Presley regularly attended the monthly all-night singings downtown, where white gospel groups performed music influenced by African American spirituals.
 Presley listened to regional radio stations, such as WDIA, that played what were then called "race records": spirituals, blues, and the modern, backbeat-heavy rhythm and blues.
 Like some of his peers, he may have attended blues venues only on nights designated for exclusively white audiences.
 Many of his future recordings were inspired by local African-American musicians such as Arthur Crudup and Rufus Thomas.
-By the time he graduated high school in June 1953, Presley had singled out music as his future.
+By the time he graduated from high school in June 1953, Presley had singled out music as his future.